erosa/shnoo/README.md

 # shnoo.py

-For when you need that reddit fix, but your classmates/manager/fellow coffeeshop patrons don't need to know about it.
+For when you need that reddit fix, but your classmates/manager/professor/fellow coffeeshop patrons don't need to know about it.

 Or, for when you're tired of reddit.com's appealing and intuitive user interface and want to stare at awkwardly-formatted console output instead.

 I suggest piping output to a text file and viewing with a pager like `less` or `more`.
+For extra points, set up a cron job to fetch a digest of the news each morning, or something.
 If you want to view colored output using vim, check out the [AnsiEsc](http://www.vim.org/scripts/script.php%3Fscript_id%3D302) vim script.